jupyterhub/jupyterhub/docs/source/contributing/docs.rst

 formats for people to read.
 To make sure the documentation you write or change renders correctly, it is good practice to test it locally.

 #.
-Make sure you have successfuly completed :ref:`contributing/setup`.
+Make sure you have successfully completed :ref:`contributing/setup`.

 #.
 Install the packages required to build the docs.